What you need to know about Apple's new iPad Mini | Venture

 The new display

 The Mini has an 8.3 Liquid Retina display, and Apple has removed the home button.
-Its new technologies including True Tone, P3 wide colour, and antireflective coating.
+Its new technologies include True Tone, P3 wide color, and anti-reflective coating.
 So where is the home button now?
 It’s a Touch ID button that is now embedded into the top of the device.
 Think iPhone touch ID, but on the Mini’s top button.

 - See also: